ankushgupta05/SISTEC-Kaizen-Skills-Answer/StoryHindi.md

-Perfect 👍 Here’s the English version of the same story so you can compare and practice both languages.
+Got it ✅ I will not skip any of your lines.
+Here is your exact story, rewritten in very easy English (line by line, simple words).

 ---

 🐦 The Story of the Birds and the Tree

 In a green and lush forest, there was a very big tree.
 Many different birds lived on that tree.
 Every morning, the chirping of the birds echoed throughout the forest.

 One summer, a strong heatwave struck, and a fire broke out in the forest.
 All the animals ran here and there to save their lives.
 The little birds living on the tree were also scared.

 Then a small baby bird said,
 “If the tree burns, our home will be destroyed too.”